radiustechsystems/ai-agent-toolkit/README.md

-# AI Agent Toolkit for Radius
+# Radius AI Agent Toolkit

-`ai-agent-toolkit` is a comprehensive toolkit for integrating Radius capabilities into AI agent workflows.
+Radius AI Agent Toolkit is a comprehensive toolkit for integrating Radius capabilities into AI agent workflows.
 Radius is EVM-compatible and this toolkit provides seamless integration with major AI agent frameworks.

 ## Features